Lorizio/Study-and-development-of-a-prototype-of-immaterial-architecture-reverse-printing-machine/simple_motor_control/README.md

   internal potentiometer, but it involves some soldering efforts).
 - Limited power.

-It is impossible to ignore these disadvantages in terms of this project, thus a decision has been made to use step motors, which turn all previously mentioned disadvantages into advantages thus allowing to be obtain more flexibility.
-Using them is becomes possible to move to any point you want, with adjustable speed/acceleration and in any direction.
+It is impossible to ignore these disadvantages in terms of this project, thus a decision has been made to use step motors, which turn all previously mentioned disadvantages into advantages, thus allowing to obtain more flexibility.
+By using them it becomes possible to move to any point you want, with adjustable speed/acceleration and in any direction.
 This is exactly what we need, since the purpose is to be able to create different forms of foam within a specific time interval.
 Step motors have its minimum allowed movement called "step".
 A majority of step motors realize one revolution (360 degrees) using 200 steps, thus